rahilnawab/CI/README.md

   - Maven Integration plugin
   - Pipeline
   - SnakeYAML API
-- Git installed locally
+- **Maven**: This is a build automation tool used primarily for Java projects.
-- Maven
+- **Docker Desktop**: This provides Docker and Kubernetes functionalities on the desktop.
+Docker allows us to package our application into containers.

-- Docker Desktop for Docker and Kubernetes
+## CI Pipeline

-- Scoop to install HELM (https://scoop.sh/)
+Our CI pipeline consists of the following stages:

-The project demonstrates how to set up a CI pipeline using Jenkins, Git, Maven, Docker, and Kubernetes.
-The pipeline consists of the following stages:
+- **Maven Build**: In this stage, the pipeline first checks out the code from GitHub, then builds the code using Maven and creates a JAR file.

-- Checkout: The pipeline checks out the code from the GitHub repository.
+- **Building Image**: The pipeline packages the JAR file into a Docker image and tags it with the image tag parameter which is the git commit hash.
-- Build: The pipeline builds the code using Maven and creates a JAR file.
+- **Push Image to DockerHUB**: The Docker image is then pushed to DockerHUB.
-- Package: The pipeline packages the JAR file into a Docker image and tags it with the image tag parameter which is the git commit hash.
+- **Signing out of DockerHUB**: Finally, the pipeline signs out of DockerHUB.

 The CD repo for this project: https://github.com/rahilnawab/CD